mdambski/liquidity/README.md

 model.show()
 ```

-The code will retrieve data using the FRED Economi database API, and generate the liquidity chart.
+The code will retrieve data using the FRED Economic database API, and generate the liquidity chart.
 Below example of generated chart:
 ![Liquidity proxies](examples/global-liquidity-model.png)

 To generate the model for a specific date range: